Insourcing or Outsourcing? Pain or Competitive Leverage?

 - removing liabilities off balance sheet to profit and loss as an expense item rather than as a liability on the balance sheet;

-- reduced capital requirements for non-core assets, systems and processes;
+- reduced capital and cash-flow requirements for non-core assets, systems and processes;

 - competitive leverage provided by the economy of scale provided by the outsourced provider.